Rural Engagement Arts Programme

 Groups can apply for one-off projects or for a programme of events.
 Projects do not have to be new - existing, successful programmes which meet the strategic themes of REAP, are also eligible for support.

 While engagement must be targeted at rural communities as defined here, Local Authorities and other groups based in urban areas may apply to fund programmes delivered in rural communities.
-The definition of rural is outlined in Appendix 1 at the end of these guidance notes, page 12, and is taken from the NISRA review of statistical classification and delineation of settlements in March 2015 (opens in a new tab)
+The definition of rural is outlined in Appendix 1 at the end of the guidance notes, page 14, and is taken from the NISRA review of statistical classification and delineation of settlements in March 2015 (opens in a new tab)

 Who can apply?